benmaximov/echo_server/README.md

     - -p option is for setting another TCP port
     - -d option is for printing debug info

-2. For the unit testing it is used the `Google C++ Unit Testing Framework`.
+2. For the unit testing it is used the [Google C++ Unit Testing Framework](https://google.github.io/googletest/).
     installation:
     <pre>
         apt install cmake